Data Feed FAQ

 What if I already pay for Anti-Spam Hardware/Software that uses URIBL?

 If you mail volume is low, we really don't care if you query the public mirrors.
-But if your hardware or software is hammering our public mirrors with 100's of thousands of queries, then we will ACL off your host.
-At that point you can either do without our service, or request a data feed.
+But if your hardware or software is hitting our public mirrors with high volume, then we will block your queries.
+At that point you can either continue without URIBL service, or request Datafeed Service.
 Feel free to raise your concerns with your vendor, as we would be happy to work with them to provide their own resolvers for their customers to hit.

 What do I need to get started?